MkengineTA/HSP_VM_Calculator/README.md

 # Combined Hansen Solubility Parameters and GCVOL Calculator

 This Python tool calculates Hansen Solubility Parameters (HSP) using the GCVOL method for molar volume calculations.
-It combines and extends the work presented in "Pencil and Paper Estimation of Hansen Solubility Parameters" (Mathieu, ACS Omega, 2018) with additional functionality for molar volume estimation.
+It combines and extends the Python code presented in "Pencil and Paper Estimation of Hansen Solubility Parameters" (Mathieu, ACS Omega, 2018) with additional functionality for molar volume estimation.

 ## Overview